c-s-cook/highproof/stripe/notes.md

     - UPDATE that code as NOT Available, and update Purcahse Date
 3. CREATE new Customer
 3. Email Customer Code + Instructions

+ADD VOUCHER:
+when displaying modified titles, highlight orange, add title with &#10; for a line break
+    - <div title="This is a mouseover text!&#10;Line 1&#10;">